jordanbean-msft/apim-function/README.md

 # apim-function

-This repo shows you how to call a custom "token" API endpoint programatically as part of an [Azure API Management]() policy for a different operation.
+This repo shows you how to call a custom "token" API endpoint programatically as part of an [Azure API Management](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts) policy for a different operation.

 In this example, the custom API has a "token" endpoint that is required to call the actual API endpoint.
 This token endpoint requires some query parameters and returns a custom "token" in the body of the call.
 This custom token is then passed as the bearer token to the actual API endpoint.

-We can use [Azure API Management policies]() to call the custom "token" endpoint before allowing the call to reach the actual API endpoint.
+We can use [Azure API Management policies](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-policies) to call the custom "token" endpoint before allowing the call to reach the actual API endpoint.
 We will also force Azure AD authentication to the API call by validating the JWT token before allowing the call to continue.

 ## Azure API Management policies

 We need a few API Management policies to do all of the operations we need before the request reaches the actual API endpoint.
+These can be found in the `/infra/api-management.bicep` file.

 ### validate-jwt

 First, we want to ensure all requests have a valid AAD JWT token before they can then call the API endpoint.
-We need to validate that they token came from my AAD tenant & that the audience is for the correct backend AAD service principal.
+We need to validate that they token came from my **AAD tenant** & that the **audience** is for the correct backend AAD service principal.

 ```xml
 <validate-jwt header-name="Authorization" failed-validation-httpcode="401" failed-validation-error-message="Unauthorized.
 Access token is missing or invalid.">